 Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

-And then this thought comes to mind:
+And then this thought comes:

 The truth is: It's not about your talent.